bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Italicizing Text</h4>

-Italicizing text falls in line with that of bolding text, where we can use multiple elements or the <a href="https://learn.shayhowe.com/html-css/working-with-typography/" rel="noopener noreferrer" target="_blank"> font style</a> CSS property to achieve a desired presentation.
+<p>Italicizing text falls in line with that of bolding text, where we can
+use multiple elements or the <a href="https://learn.shayhowe.com/html-css/working-with-typography/" rel="noopener noreferrer" target="_blank"> font style</a> CSS property to achieve a desired presentation.
 When italicizing text, the two elements most commonly used are em and i.
-Again, these share the same presentation, yet have completely different semantic meanings.
+Again, these share the same presentation, yet have completely different semantic meanings.</p>

-The em element places a <b>stressed emphasis</b> on text, while the i element identifies text to be expressed in an <b>alternate voice or tone</b>.
+<p>The em element places a <b>stressed emphasis</b> on text, while
+the i element identifies text to be expressed in an <b>alternate voice or tone</b>.
 Using the em element really drives prominence with an added importance.
-On the other hand, the i element is primarily used within dialog or prose, offsetting text without any added emphasis or importance.
+On the other hand, the i element is primarily used within dialog or prose, offsetting text without any added emphasis or importance.</p>

 <pre>
  1  <!-- Stressed emphasis -->